stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

   You will probably call this raving at first, Wilmarth, but in time you will appreciate the titanic opportunity I have stumbled upon.
-I want you to share as much of it as is possible, and to that end must tell you thousands of things that won&rsquo;t go on paper.
+I want you to share as much of it as is possible, and to that end must tell you thousands of things that won't go on paper.
 In the past I have warned you not to come to see me.
 Now that all is safe, I take pleasure in rescinding that warning and inviting you.

-  Can&rsquo;t you make a trip up here before your college term opens?
+  Can't you make a trip up here before your college term opens?
 It would be marvellously delightful if you could.
-Bring along the phonograph record and all my letters to you as consultative data&mdash;we shall need them in piecing together the whole tremendous story.
+Bring along the phonograph record and all my letters to you as consultative data--we shall need them in piecing together the whole tremendous story.
 You might bring the kodak prints, too, since I seem to have mislaid the negatives and my own prints in all this recent excitement.
-But what a wealth of facts I have to add to all this groping and tentative material&mdash;  and what a stupendous device I have to supplement my additions!
+But what a wealth of facts I have to add to all this groping and tentative material--  and what a stupendous device I have to supplement my additions!

-  Don&rsquo;t hesitate&mdash;I am free from espionage now, and you will not meet anything unnatural or disturbing.
-Just come along and let my car meet you at the Brattleboro station&mdash;prepare to stay as long as you can, and expect many an evening of discussion of things beyond all human conjecture.
-Don&rsquo;t tell anyone about it, of course&mdash;for this matter must not get to the promiscuous public.
+  Don't hesitate--I am free from espionage now, and you will not meet anything unnatural or disturbing.
+Just come along and let my car meet you at the Brattleboro station--prepare to stay as long as you can, and expect many an evening of discussion of things beyond all human conjecture.
+Don't tell anyone about it, of course--for this matter must not get to the promiscuous public.

-  The train service to Brattleboro is not bad&mdash;you can get a time-table in Boston.
+  The train service to Brattleboro is not bad--you can get a time-table in Boston.
 Take the B. &amp; M. to Greenfield, and then change for the brief remainder of the way.
-I suggest your taking the convenient 4:10 p.m.&mdash;standard&mdash;from Boston.
+I suggest your taking the convenient 4:10 p.m.--standard--from Boston.
 This gets into Greenfield at 7:35, and at 9:19 a train leaves there which reaches Brattleboro at 10:01.
 That is week-days.
-Let me know the date and I&rsquo;ll have my car on hand at the station.
+Let me know the date and I'll have my car on hand at the station.

-  Pardon this typed letter, but my handwriting has grown shaky of late, as you know, and I don&rsquo;t feel equal to long stretches of script.
-I got this new Corona in Brattleboro yesterday&mdash;it seems to work very well.
+  Pardon this typed letter, but my handwriting has grown shaky of late, as you know, and I don't feel equal to long stretches of script.
+I got this new Corona in Brattleboro yesterday--it seems to work very well.

-  Awaiting word, and hoping to see you shortly with the phonograph record and all my letters&mdash;and the kodak prints&mdash;
+  Awaiting word, and hoping to see you shortly with the phonograph record and all my letters--and the kodak prints--